-Sexual harassment occurs without regard to the respondent's intent to cause harm and is based on the totality of the circumstances.
-Loyola may remedy any form of sexual harassment when reported, whether or not the behavior constitutes quid pro quo or hostile environment sexual harassment.
+Sexual harassment occurs without regard to the respondent's intent and is based on the totality of the circumstances.
+Loyola may remedy any form of sexual harassment when substantiated, whether or not the behavior constitutes quid pro quo or hostile environment sexual harassment.